-Just because it is collected doesn’t mean it will get recycled.
+Just because plastic waste is collected doesn’t mean it will get recycled.
 How shifting the meaning of recycling is blinding us to see the painful truth about our part in plastic pollution: Plastic rubbish travels the world already before it enters the oceans.

 Rubbish collection and neglection

-Easy to point fingers, and believe me we did, all these uneducated people in countries with growing populations, they have no understanding of how toxic plastic is for the environment, they don’t care about nature or hygiene and that’s why there is so much plastic accumulating in our seas (and all along the food chain in fact, eventually coming back to us …).
+Easy to point fingers, and believe me we did.
+Something along these lines: All these uneducated people in countries with growing populations have no understanding of how toxic plastic is for the environment, they don’t care about nature or hygiene and that’s why there is so much plastic accumulating in our seas (and all along the food chain, in fact, eventually coming back to us …).
 But what about us?
-I’ve heard it so many times by so many divers (hey, that is the world I’m living in): THEY are responsible, after all WE have great rubbish collections.
-Our waste is separated and treated and for sure is not part of the ever increasing plastic disaster in the oceans worldwide.
+I’ve heard it so many times by so many divers (hey, that is the world I’m living in): THEY are responsible, after all, WE have great rubbish collections.
+Our waste is separated and treated and for sure is not part of the ever-increasing plastic disaster in the oceans worldwide.

 What does recycling actually mean?

-In Germany we are proud of our system to separate waste.
-We have differently coloured bins (like in many other countries btw).
-In fact I wouldn’t be surprise if actually a Scandinavian country happens to follow a way more specific separation of rubbish on a household level, but anyway we claim the title and call ourselves “Recycling World Champion” (DW: Plastic waste and the recycling myth).
+In Germany, we are proud of our system to separate waste.
+We have different coloured bins (like in many other countries btw).
+In fact, I wouldn’t be surprised if actually, a Scandinavian country happens to follow a way more specific separation of rubbish on a household level, but anyway we claim the title and call ourselves “Recycling World Champion” (DW: Plastic waste and the recycling myth).
 But what does recycling actually mean?
 What is happening with plastic in Germany?
 As it turns out, not a lot.

 Recycling plastic is much more complicated than recycling glass or paper.
-At least if you stick to the original meaning of the world recycling (Oxford Dictionary): “The action or process of converting waste into reusable material.”
-Ideally this material can be used for the same purpose it was used for in the first place.
-In reality even glass bottles, unless they are actually cleaned and reused, will be recycled to become something different than a glass container, e.g. used as ingredient for road building etc. But hey, I can live with the fact that office paper gets recycled to cardboard boxes.
+At least if you stick to the original meaning of recycling (Oxford Dictionary): “The action or process of converting waste into reusable material.”
+Ideally, this material can be used for the same purpose it was used for in the first place.
+In reality, even glass bottles, unless they are actually cleaned and reused, will be recycled to become something different than a glass container, e.g. used as an ingredient for road building, etc. But hey, I can live with the fact that office paper gets recycled into cardboard boxes.
 Still great!

 How to (NOT) recycle plastic: Creating your own comfort zone

-Not quite yet, we still have a great infrastructure in Germany (and within Europe) to deal with what is left of own rubbish mountains.
+Not quite yet, we still have an excellent infrastructure in Germany (and within Europe) to deal with what is left of our own rubbish mountains.
 Let it burn, baby!
-OK, it is not really turning waste into a reusable material, but we generate heat and energy this way and, even though it takes a lot more energy (and new raw materials) to manufacture a replacement product from scratch, we still call it recycling (Tree Hugger on Germany and Sweden).
-And that makes of World Champion!
+OK, it is not really turning waste into reusable material, but we generate heat and energy this way and, even though it takes a lot more energy (and new raw materials) to manufacture a replacement product from scratch, we still call it recycling (Tree Hugger on Germany and Sweden).
+And that makes us World Champion!

-To be sure to be sure, we don’t base our recycling quota of plastic on what is actually happening with the rubbish; the statistics of recycling plastic waste in Germany are based on the amount that is collected and separated.
+To be sure, we don’t base our recycling quota of plastic on what is actually happening with the rubbish; the statistics for recycling plastic waste in Germany are based on the amount that is collected and separated.
 But that’s where it ends.
-Some might get actually recycled, most of it won’t.
-Doesn’t matter.
+Some might get actually recycled, but most of it won’t.
+It doesn’t matter.
 We have done our part.
 We buy and consume.
-We separate (mostly) and put it neatly together.
-But what happens to all the waste afterwards is really not our responsibility anymore, or is it?
+We separate (mostly) and put the waste neatly together.
+But what happens to all our rubbish afterwards is really not our responsibility anymore, or is it?